Epic-Sounds: A Large-scale Dataset of Actions That Sound: Summary and Impact

 \textbf{Acknowledgements.} This work proposes a new dataset that is publicly available, and builds on publicly available dataset EPIC-KITCHENS.
 Research is supported by EPSRC Doctoral Training Program, EPSRC UMPIRE (EP/T004991/1) and the EPSRC Programme Grant VisualAI (EP/T028572/1).
 This project acknowledges the use of the EPSRC funded Tier 2 facility, JADE-II.
 We also thank Rajan from Elancer and his team, for their huge assistance with annotation.

-\begin{IEEEbiographynophoto}{Jaesung Huh} Jaesung Huh is currently working towards DPhil degree in Visual Geometry Group, University of Oxford, supervised by Andrew Zisserman.
+\begin{IEEEbiographynophoto}{Jaesung Huh} Jaesung Huh received a DPhil degree in Visual Geometry Group, University of Oxford, supervised by Professor Andrew Zisserman.
 Before that, he used to be a research engineer at Naver Corporation.
-His research focuses on audio-visual learning and video understanding. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Jacob Chalk} Jacob Chalk is a Postgraduate Researcher of Computer Vision at the University of Bristol.
+His research focuses on audio-visual learning and video understanding. \end{IEEEbiographynophoto}

+\begin{IEEEbiographynophoto}{Jacob Chalk} Jacob Chalk is a Postgraduate Researcher of Computer Vision at the University of Bristol.
 Jacob is currently funded by the EPSRC Doctoral Training Program, where his research is focused on multi-modal learning, specifically audio-visual methods applied to video understanding. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{Evangelos Kazakos} Evangelos is a postdoctoral researcher at the Czech Institute of Informatics, Robotics, and Cybernetics (CIIRC CTU).
 His current research interests lie at the intersection of video and language, with a particular focus on grounding visual concepts in text.
-Evangelos completed his PhD at the University of Bristol, where his thesis focused on Audio-Visual Egocentric Action Recognition. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Dima Damen} Dima Damen is a Professor of Computer Vision at the University of Bristol and Senior Research Scientist at Google DeepMind.
+Evangelos completed his PhD at the University of Bristol, where his thesis focused on Audio-Visual Egocentric Action Recognition. \end{IEEEbiographynophoto}

+\begin{IEEEbiographynophoto}{Dima Damen} Dima Damen is a Professor of Computer Vision at the University of Bristol and Senior Research Scientist at Google DeepMind.
 Dima is currently an EPSRC Fellow (2020-2025), focusing her research interests in the automatic understanding of object interactions, actions and activities using wearable visual (and depth) sensors.
-She is the lead for the EPIC-KITCHENS dataset, and has contributed to novel research questions including mono-to-3D, video object segmentation, video domain adaptation, skill/expertise determination from video sequences, dual-domain and dual-time learning as well as multi-modal fusion using vision, audio and language. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Andrew Zisserman} Andrew Zisserman is a Royal Society Research Professor and the Professor of Computer Vision Engineering at the Department of Engineering Science at the University of Oxford.
-His research interests have included multiple view geometry, audio and visual recognition, and large scale retrieval in images and video.
-His papers have won many best paper and test-of-time awards at international conferences. \end{IEEEbiographynophoto}
+She is the lead for the EPIC-KITCHENS dataset, and has contributed to novel research questions including mono-to-3D, video object segmentation, video domain adaptation, skill/expertise determination from video sequences, dual-domain and dual-time learning as well as multi-modal fusion using vision, audio and language. \end{IEEEbiographynophoto}